Tell me about Shiga Kogen

 - Common area/lounge with views of the ski area

 - Sheets and blankets provided

 *You can also purchase a bento box (Lunch/Dinner box) for dinner if you don't feel like cooking at (300 yen – US $2.60) per meal from the ski school.

 Our Ski and Snowboard Instructor Course in Shiga Kogen, Japan allows you to obtain a globally recognised qualification with the NZSIA (New Zealand Ski Instructors Alliance).

 The NZSIA is a well-established, educational body that is internationally renowned for producing professional, knowledgeable instructors, who have the capability to teach and ski at very high standards.
 They are internationally recognised as a well-established, professional provider and have a reputation for high-quality and knowledge.
 This means that NZSIA instructors are able to competently perform and teach on snow in many cultures and conditions.
 This qualification can truly take you anywhere.

 EA Ski & Snowboard want you to have the best season possible at Shiga Kogen.
-This means that we have a program manager on the ground, who is easily contacted and there to offer advice and support at all times.
+We have a program manager on the ground, who is easily contacted and there to offer advice and support at all times.
 Not only are they familiar with Shiga Kogen itself, they will also be a familiar face to make your gap year and first winter season that much easier.

 Reviews from EA Alumni